Skip to main content

 Direct tracking

-Direct tracking attributes revenue for email clicks within a 1-hour window preceding a purchase.
-This window cannot be changed.
+Direct tracking attributes revenue for email clicks within a 1-hour window before a purchase.
+This window is fixed.

 This method requires the installation of the ROI tracking script on your store and uses the CheckoutAmount passed into Dotdigital through this script.

-This method doesn't account for orders in different currencies and assumes that any tracked amount has been converted into the store's base currency at checkout.
+This method doesn't support multiple currencies and assumes that any tracked amount has been converted into the store's base currency at checkout.

 To set Revenue attribution to use Direct tracking: